actonmass/actonmass.org/_issues/progressive-revenue.md

   - title: "A crumbling and upside down tax system "
     text: In recent decades, state and local tax rates in Massachusetts have fallen by more than in any other state except for Arizona and Arkansas.
 Across the board, tax rates have been slashed.
-Starting in the late 1990s, tax rates on salaries, dividends, and capital gains were steeply reduced.
+Starting in the 1990s, tax rates on salaries, dividends, and capital gains were steeply reduced.
 In 2008, legislators agreed to reduce corporate income tax rates.
 Today, those with the highest income contribute the least, with the poorest 20% of earners contributing nearly 50% more of their income to the state budget than the top 1%.
   - title: Stop austerity budget logic
     text: The Massachusetts General Laws mandate that the annual budget must be balanced.
 Using this fact as a wedge, state legislators tend to underfund